omgmog/omgmog.github.com/pages/now.md

 {:.center}
 {% endif %}

-This is what I'm currently up to and what I'm using to do it.
-If the timestamp below says it's been a while since this page was last updated, maybe [give me a poke](https://social.omgmog.net) or something? ([What's a now page?](https://nownownow.com))
+This is what I'm currently up to and what I'm using to do it. ([What's a now page?](https://nownownow.com))

 {% include global/wide-h3.html text="Technology" %}